Closed circle of suspects: History

-This type of narrative originated with the British detective fiction.
+This type of narrative originated in British detective fiction.
 Agatha Christie's The Mysterious Affair at Styles (1920) has been credited as a work that started this trend.
 Other writers of that period, dating to the first half of the 20th century, a time known as the Golden Age of Detective Fiction (or more general, mystery fiction), reliant on the closed circle and related literary devices include Dorothy L. Sayers, G. K. Chesterton, Margery Allingham, Ngaio Marsh and Americans S. S. Van Dine and Ellery Queen.

 Those early closed circle mysteries preferred a common setting: a British country house.
-The country house was such a common element that it gave another name to what is essentially the same genre and the literary device, the "country house mystery".
+The country house was a common enough element that closed circle mysteries set in such a location are sometimes known as "country house mysteries".
 The persons involved were also commonly part of the upper class, generally the landed gentry.
-Other settings than the country house are also possible, and many have been used in the closed circle mysteries even by Christie herself: a ship, a train, an island, and so on.
-Nonetheless, the requirements for this mystery enforce certain limitations on this genre, and make certain settings, particularly those that explain limited access outsiders would have, and characters with an upper class background – much more common than the others.
+Other settings than the country house are possible, such as ships, trains, islands, and so on.
+The requirements for the setup of the mystery enforce certain limitations on the genre.
+Certain settings are frequently represented in the genre, typically involving upper-class characters to whose properties outsiders have limited access.
 The numbers of suspects vary, from a group as small as four or five, to all the passengers of a train, coach or wagon.

-After Second World War the closed circle mystery became less common, as other types of crime novels rose to prominence.
-Nonetheless other writers have continued to use this device till modern days, for example Rex Stout, Lucille Kallen, Cyril Hare, Jonathan Gash, Simon Brett.
+After the Second World War, the closed circle mystery became less common as other types of crime novels rose to prominence; nonetheless, writers such as Rex Stout, Lucille Kallen, Cyril Hare, Jonathan Gash, and Simon Brett have employed the device in their fiction.

-While the closed circle is a common device in literary fiction, it is a much less common occurrence in real world investigations.
+While the closed circle is a common device in literary fiction, it is a much less common occurrence in actual criminal investigations.

 Country house mystery

-Examples of the "Country house mystery" from the Golden Age are:
+Examples of the "Country house mystery" from the Golden Age of Detective Fiction are: